Thank You

 Racial & Ethnic Diversity

-The percentage of Asian-American residents in Lackawanna County has quadrupled since 2000.
-Luzerne County saw its share of Asian-American residents rise.
-The proportion of African-American residents in Lackawanna County has grown from 1.3 percent in 2000 to 3.5 percent in 2019.
-African-Americans made up over seven percent of the Luzerne County population in 2019 – up from 1.7 percent in 2000, and a noticeable increase from the prior year’s estimate.
-Both counties have also experienced large increases in their percentages of multiracial residents compared with 2000.
+As of 2021, the percentage of Asian American residents in Lackawanna County has more than quadrupled since 2000.
+Luzerne and Wayne Counties saw their shares of Asian American residents double.
+The proportion of African American residents in Lackawanna County has grown from 1.2 percent in 2000 to 3.5 percent in 2021.
+African Americans comprised 4.6 percent of the Luzerne County population in 2021 – up from 1.6 percent in 2000.
+Wayne County’s proportion of African American residents doubled between 2000 and 2021, from 1.5 percent to more than three percent.
+These counties have also experienced large increases in their percentages of multiracial residents compared with 2000 and 2010.

 Race by Lackawanna County